 Living in a community, showing importance for others

-tools, passed on by their families or teachers, to help them move towards the
+tools, passed on by their family or teachers, to help them progress toward the

 Each child develops at his or her own pace.
 After 5 years, he began to understand